-2. Store them in a climate-controlled environment, like your house – on floors where there’s heat in the winter and air conditioning in the summer.
-Leaving them in the trunk of your car, or storing them in the attic, will help them deteriorate more quickly.
+2. Store them in a climate-controlled environment, like your house – in areas where there’s heat in the winter and air conditioning in the summer.
+Leaving them in the trunk of your car, or storing them in the attic or garage, will help them deteriorate more quickly.

 3. You also don’t want to leave them visible in your car if you’re making a quick trip in the store on your way home from the rink.
 People have had their skates stolen, returning with groceries to a smashed window and missing skates.

 4. Clean your wheels.
 Wheels get dirty.
 Sometimes it’s from a lot of humidity and rain that grabs every piece of gunk and attaches to your tires.
 Some people use baby wipes, or soapy water.
-A wet wash cloth or clean rag is also effective.
+A wet wash cloth, a clean worn out sock or rag is also effective.
 Hotter water will make the gunk dissolve faster.